jcuhnoio/Olin_Data_Science_2023/challenges/c07-monte-carlo-assignment.md

   - (Your response here) 99.7%
 - Was your sample size $n$ large enough?
 Why do you say that?
   - (Your response here) Yes.
 I believe a “large enough sample size” depends heavily on what I am trying to achieve.
-Here, since I am trying to observe the feasibility of the Monte Carlo method by estimating pi, and since I was able to get a meaningful approximation, I would say that my sample size is large enough.
+In the context of this experiment, the Monte Carlo method itself is being explored with a number that most people are familiar with - pi.
+Therefore, having a sample size that is big enough for the Monte Carlo method to replicate a confidence interval that contains the desired value at all is adequate.

 # References